-Students are required to have a complete history and physical examination prior to matriculation into the Program and to submit the "Medical Health Form" to the Marietta College Center for Health and Wellness.
-The Center for Health and Wellness office will review the form and submit a verification report to the Program that the student has met all of the health requirements.
+Students are required to have a complete history and physical examination PRIOR to matriculation into the Program and to submit the "Medical Health Form" to the Marietta College Center for Health and Wellness.
 All student health forms will be confidentially maintained at the Marietta College Center for Health and Wellness office.